claire-1/lowest-common-ancestor/README.md

 My biography of Radia Perlman is in `SWEBiographyOfRadiaPerlman.pdf` on the master branch.
 I have included my sources in the footnotes of the paper.

 ## Report on Measuring Software Engineering Productivity
-My report on measuring software engineering productivity is in `MeasuringSoftwareEngineeringReportByClaireAdams.pdf` on the master branck.
+My report on measuring software engineering productivity is in `MeasuringSoftwareEngineeringReportByClaireAdams.pdf` on the master branch.
 I have included my sources in the footnotes and the bibliography of the paper.

 ## Github Metrics Code
 The code to get metrics from Github and use data visualization to display them can be found here: https://github.com/claire-1/github-metrics.git